marton78/pffft/README.md

-# PFFFT: a pretty fast FFT.
+# PFFFT: a pretty fast FFT and fast convolution with PFFASTCONV

 ## TL;DR